 The firm that submitted the information will receive all proof.
 If a company discovers that the data they submitted is incorrect, they must tell all three bureaus so that the data may be corrected.
 The credit bureaus must offer you the findings in writing, as well as an extra free copy of your credit report if the challenge results in a correction.

-It’s simple to keep an eye on your credit reports for free online.
+It’s simple to watch your credit reports for free online.
 Once a year, you may get a free copy of your credit report from every credit bureau.
 You may also set up fraud alerts through your banks or use free credit management web apps.

 Car Loans and Mortgage Help